XenonTheInertG/Sudo-Mask/README.md

 # Contributors
-This buildpack is on  [fakesu](https://github.com/fabiokung/heroku-buildpack-fakesu)
+This buildpack is based on  [fakesu](https://github.com/fabiokung/heroku-buildpack-fakesu)